vadimcn/codelldb/MANUAL.md

 |**s**  | C string
 |**y**  | Bytes
 |**Y**  | Bytes with ASCII

+### Pointers

+When displaying pointer and reference variables, CodeLLDB will prefer to display the value of the object pointed to.
+If you would like to see the raw address value, you may toggle this behavior using **Toggle pointer address display** command.
+Another way to display raw pointer address is to add the pointer variable to Watch panel and specify an explicit format, as described in the previous section.

 ## LLDB Commands
 To access LLDB features not exposed via the VS Code UI, you may enter